Gloridust/Gloridust/README.md

   </div>
 </div>

-- 🔭 I’m working on studying at a University in Yibin, Sichuan, China.
+- 🔭 I’m studying at a University in Yibin, Sichuan, China.
 - 🌱 I’m learning Web development and Python.
-- 👯 I’m looking to collaborate on a preliminary study of front-end development.
+- 👯 I’m looking to collaborate on front-end development projects.
-- 🏗️ I'm working at [YGeeker](https://ygeeker.com) as CMO.
+- 🏗️ I'm currently working at [YGeeker](https://ygeeker.com) as CMO.
-- 📫 How to reach me: <Gloridust@gmail.com>; Also, my blog is available at [辉晨雨幕](https://gloridust.xyz).
+- 📫 You can reach me at <Gloridust@gmail.com>; Also, check out my blog [辉晨雨幕](https://gloridust.xyz).

 Radio, codes, and distance are my life.

-As a member of [YGeeker](https://github.com/ygeeker), I also believe that technology and life can coexist harmoniously.
+As a member of [YGeeker](https://github.com/ygeeker), I believe that technology and life can coexist harmoniously.

 Code the world!

 * * *

 <a href="https://www.ygeeker.com">
   <img width="180" alt="create by ygeeker" src="https://www.ygeeker.com/badge/create.png">
 </a >